nopnop2002/esp-idf-opencv-demo/README.md

 # esp-idf-opencv-demo
 OpenCV example for ESP-IDF
+OpenCV library usable with ESP-IDF is available [here](https://github.com/espressif/esp-opencv-component).
+You can use it as a component in your project.

 ## text_area_detection
 The example use opencv library to detect text areas on camera image.